-If you receive ACE (Schools) Fund Funding that is greater than it should have been, or that you were not entitled to receive, you must treat the amount of the over-funding as a debt due to the Crown that:

-- (a) is repayable on demand; and - (b) may be set-off against all or any funding, or any sum of money payable by us to you.

-A state school or state-integrated school will have received funding that was greater than it should have been if it delivered less ACE provision (calculated in enrolled hours) than it was funded for.
+- (a) If you receive ACE (Schools) Fund Funding that is greater than it should have been, or that you were not entitled to receive, you must treat the amount of the over-funding as a debt due to the Crown that: - (i) is repayable on demand; and - (ii) may be set-off against all or any funding, or any sum of money payable by us to you. - (b) A state school or state-integrated school will have received funding that was greater than it should have been if it delivered less ACE provision (calculated in enrolled hours) than it was funded for.
 In that situation, we will recover the difference between the amount of provision delivered and the ACE (Schools) Fund Funding provided.
-We will determine the amount of funding delivered using the hourly rate of \$7.40 (ex GST).
-For example:

-A school had planned delivery of 9,800 hours and is funded for 9,800 hours x \$7.40 (\$72,520).
-If the school's enrolments were for 9,600 hours, being 200 hours less than planned, then we will recover 200 x \$7.40 (\$1,480).
+We will determine the amount of funding delivered using the hourly rate of \$7.52 (excluding GST).
+For example: - A school had planned delivery of 9,800 hours and is funded for 9,800 hours x \$7.52 (\$73,696).
+If the school's enrolments were for 9,600 hours, being 200 hours less than planned, then we will recover 200 x \$7.52 (\$1,504).